sonata-project/SonataMediaBundle/docs/reference/security.rst

         }
     }

-Let's explain a bit :
+Let's explain a bit:

-* ``isGranted`` : the method test if granted user exists in allowed users for download
+* ``isGranted``: the method test if granted user exists in allowed users for download
-* ``getDescription`` : return a translated message to explain what the current strategy does
+* ``getDescription``: return a translated message to explain what the current strategy does

 The last important part is declaring the service.